MorpheusXAUT/DelHel/README.md

 This setting will be saved to the EuroScope settings upon exit.

+`.delhel config XX`

+Enables custom config XX, allowing custom runway overrides for SID waypoints when multiple active departure runways are being used.

+If enabled, the plugin will override runway assignments according to the custom config in the `customconfigs.json` file.

+This settings will not be saved and is for the current session only.

+`.delhel config none`

+Disables the use of custom configs, runways will be assigned according to the sector file or priorities from the `airports.json` file.

+This settings will not be saved and is for the current session only.

 ### Airport config

 `DelHel` uses its airport config, stored in the `airports.json` file in the same directory as the `DelHel.dll` plugin DLL, to retrieve most of its configuration for validations and flightplan processing.